junaidzm13/mini-interpreter-challenge/README.md

 ```

 #### Upper case
-`uppercase` function returns a copy of an input string converted to upper case.
+`uppercase` function returns a copy of an input String converted to upper case.
 Providing an argument of any other type than string will result in an error.

 Example: